 Once the preliminary assessments are complete, Gov. Brian Sandoval will determine whether a major disaster declaration request should be made.

-If granted, the federal major disaster declaration would provide assistance to public entities like cities, counties, schools and certain private nonprofit organizations for uninsured and eligible storm-related damage to public infrastructure.
+If granted, the federal major disaster declaration would provide assistance to public entities like cities, counties, schools, and certain private not-for-profit organizations for uninsured and eligible storm-related damage to public infrastructure.

 FEMA would reimburse 75 percent of eligible costs and the state, tribal nations, or municipalities (or certain non-profits) are responsible for 25 percent.

 The joint federal/state PDA team will begin the week of Jan.
 30.